-Trail tips: Back when commercial development of this land was contemplated, the owners built a wide and well-surfaced road to the top that now serves as the Sugarloaf Mountain Trail.
-Starting just 220′ below the mountain top elevation, it winds its way 1/2 mile up a gentle grade that curves around the mountain as it goes.
+Trail Facts: Early in 2011, the City of Nevada City acquired Sugarloaf Mountain, the iconic landmark just north of town; it is now a 30-acre open space preserve.
+Starting just 220′ below the mountain top elevation, the trail winds its way 1/2 mile up a gentle grade that curves around the mountain as it goes.
 The result is an unusually rich exposure to different plant communities and scenic views as you traverse the mountain.
 In spring, you will find many flowering shrubs and wildflowers on the south-facing side of the mountain.
 In summer, the north side is nicely shaded by pines, oaks and maples.
 And up on top, there is a flat meadow that is making a nice recovery after having been heavily infested with Scotch broom.

-Because of its elevation of about 3,060′ and its location, Sugarloaf offers some marvelous views of Nevada City and more distant places.
+Because of its location and elevation of about 3,060′, Sugarloaf offers some marvelous views of Nevada City and surrounding areas.
 From the top, the first bench on the left looks out over the town — a very picturesque view, especially on a clear fall day.
 The second bench, oriented in a more westerly direction, overlooks the Nevada County Government Center.
 Looking beyond the government center to the south-southwest it’s possible to see the top of Wolf Mountain about 10 miles away, south of Grass Valley.